 The shoreline tends to be quite rocky with small shingle beaches every so often and areas of grass and bracken behind.
 This pattern begins around the Countess Beck shelter and continues towards Wasdale Head for approx 1 mile.
 The remoteness of the area means it never gets very busy and you can normally find a quiet place to appreciate the surroundings.
 Parking is free but there are no facilities nearby.

 Travelling:Continue along the picturesque Wasdale road, alongside Wastwater.
+The road descends to cross Countess Beck and meet a T junction where you turn right towards Wasdale Head.
 The views over the lake towards the surrounding mountains are exceptional but some care is needed on the narrow winding road.
 There are a number of small rough parking areas on the roadside where you can stop to admire the views and wonder down to the lake.
 Approx 1.5 miles beyond Countess Beck is Overbeck Bridge car park on the left.

 Distance: 19.4 miles Location: Wastwater, Overbeck Bridge Coordinates: N 54.44993, W 3.28455